 - Level 1: quoted market price (unadjusted) in an active market for an identical instrument. - Level 2: inputs other than quotes prices included within Level 1 that are observable either directly (i.e, as prices) or indirectly (i.e, derived from prices).
 This category includes instruments valued using: quoted market prices in active markets for similar instruments; quoted prices for similar instruments in markets that are considered less than active; or other valuation techniques where all significant inputs are directly or indirectly observable from market data. - Level 3: inputs that are unobservable.
 This category includes all instruments where the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
 This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect differences between the instruments.

-The fair value of available-for-sale financial assets (Note 13) has been determined by using market observable inputs (Level 2).
+The fair value of available-for-sale financial assets and financial instruments at fair value through profit or loss has been determined by using market observable inputs (Level 2).